Quadrat Sampling: Application with Advantages and Disadvantages

 convenience sampling

-Convenience Sampling is a special kind of Non-Probability sampling, where sample will be choose randomly from population and there have also unrestricted term.
+Convenience Sampling is a special kind of Non-Probability sampling, where samples are choosen randomly from population and there have also unrestricted term.
 For example, standing at a mall or a grocery store and asking people to answer questions would be an example of a convenience sample.
 There are no other criteria to the sampling method.
-But … Read more
+But only … Read more

 Snowball sampling: Definition, application , advantages and disadvantages